What is Native Studies?

 What can I do with a Native Studies Degree?

-As Aboriginal self government, land claims and social and economic development become increasingly features of Canadian life, employers seek to hire individuals with expertise and insight into Aboriginal experiences values, and goals.
+As Indigenous self government, land claims and social and economic development become increasingly features of Canadian life, employers seek to hire individuals with expertise and insight into Indigenous experiences values, and goals.